- Home

 Blood clot prevention

 You will be given a daily injection of a blood thinner to reduce the risk of blood clots.
-Depending on your risk of clotting, you may be taught to give this injection to yourself, so you can continue it for a few weeks at home.
-You may also be advised to wear compression stockings for a couple of weeks to help the blood in your legs circulate.
+Depending on your risk of clotting, you may be taught to give this injection to yourself so you can continue it for a few weeks at home.
+You may also be advised to wear compression stockings for up to 4 weeks to help the blood in your legs circulate well and prevent clots.

 Constipation

-The medicines used during and after surgery can cause constipation (difficulty passing bowel motions).
-Talk to your treatment team about how to manage this – they may suggest a stool softener, fibre supplement, or another medicine.
+The medicines used during and after surgery can cause constipation (difficulty having bowel movements).
+Talk to your treatment team about how to manage this – they may suggest medicines to help prevent or relieve constipation.
 Once your surgeon says you can get out of bed, walking around can also help.

 Test results

 Your doctor will have all the test results about a week after the operation.
-Whether further treatment is necessary will depend on the type, stage and grade of the disease, and the amount of any remaining cancer.
-If the cancer is at a very early stage, you may need additional treatment.
+Whether more treatment is necessary will depend on the type, stage and grade of the disease, and the amount of remaining cancer, if any.
+If the cancer is at a very early stage, you may not need further treatment.

 I had a total hysterectomy and some of my lymph nodes were removed as well.
 Fortunately, the cancer hadn’t spread, but because it was grade 3 the doctor recommended I have chemotherapy and radiation therapy.